BryanBoni/Sudo_Boy/README.md

 # Sudo_Boy
-Here is our java project which our sudoku program.
+Here is our java project which contain our sudoku program.

 ## TODO